-Students must submit official high school transcripts (or recognized equivalent) and official transcripts from all other colleges/universities they may have previously attended.
-Transcripts containing only failing grades and complete withdrawals should not be submitted.
-Official transcripts are necessary to apply for federal and state financial aid, to receive credit for previous coursework, and to qualify for certificates and degrees at the University.
+Students must submit official high school transcripts (or recognized equivalent) and official transcripts from all other colleges/universities they may have attended.
+Official transcripts are necessary to apply for grants or receive transfer credit.
+Official college transcripts containing only failing grades and complete withdrawals should not be submitted.
+Official high school and college transcripts are necessary to apply for federal and state financial aid, to receive credit for previous coursework, and to qualify for degrees at the University. submit official high school transcripts (or recognized equivalent) and official transcripts from all other colleges/universities they may have previously attended.
 Admission is considered provisional until the student provides evidence of high school graduation or equivalent.
-Failure to submit documentation within 30 days of the first day of the quarter is grounds for revocation of admission to the University.
+Failure to submit official documentation within 30 days of the first day of the quarter is grounds for revocation of admission to the University.

-All entering students are required to take placement examinations in English and mathematics to determine courses most appropriate for them, unless academic transcripts from other regionally accredited colleges/universities clearly indicate the level of competency, as decided upon by the Registrar.
+All entering students are required to take placement examinations in reading, writing, and mathematics to determine the courses most appropriate for them.
+Official academic transcripts from other regionally accredited colleges and universities may be submitted for acceptable transfer credit.
+Acceptable equivalent coursework is determined by the Registrar.